wso2/docs-is/en/docs/develop/customizing-identity-server-uis.md

            <%@include file=”../localize.jsp” %>
            ```

-4. Refresh the browser and check out the customized header and footer content.
+4. Refresh the browser and check out the modified header and footer content.

 !!! tip